PLCnext/MqttGdsConnector/README.md

 Remember that your own configuration file must **always** be named `mqtt_gds.settings.json`.

 -----------
+## Note on operation in different PLC states

+When the PLC goes into "Stop" mode, all PLCnext task processing will be suspended, but the MQTT Client will continue to run.
+GDS variables will continue to be read and written by the MQTT Client app.
+This is by design, because any or all GDS variables can be associated with processes that are not running in PLCnext tasks, e.g. other Function Extensions, or other Runtime applications.

 ## Known issues and limitations
 * Only one client, and one concurrent server connection, is currently supported
 * When the network connection to the broker is lost and restored, and a manual or automatic reconnect is triggered, the MQTT Client will block for precisely the number of milliseconds specified by the broker "timeout" property (default: 300 seconds).
 * Complex data types (including Arrays and Structures) are not currently supported.
 * Only QoS 0 is supported
 * The app checks the assigned GDS port in terms of availability and type during the start-up process.
 Any changes to GDS ports (delete, rename or type) during operation (e.g. if a modified PLCnext Engineer project is downloaded without stopping the PLC) can lead to an undefined behaviour!
-* When the PLC goes into "Stop" mode, all PLCnext task processing will be suspended, but the MQTT Client will continue to run.
-GDS variables will continue to be read and written by the MQTT Client app.
-This is by design, because any or all GDS variables can be associated with processes that are not running in PLCnext tasks, e.g. other Function Extensions, or other Runtime applications.

 -----------
 ## Error handling